harunalbayrak/graduation-app/README.md

 - Applications is added to the Hive NoSQL database.
 - When the app is started, installed & removed apps is checked and added to the database.
 - Allow wifi & mobile network button is added to the database.
+- Filter model is implemented.
+- Filters is added to the database.

 # To Do​
-- Filters model will be implemented.
-- Filters will be added to the database.
 - Other Buttons will be added to the AppBar.
 (Filter etc.)​
 - Settings screens will be completed.​
 - Some animations will be added. ​